naacl-org/naacl-org.github.com/minutes/2019/index.md

 - Daivd: Could have an industrial rate?
 Based on size of the company.
 - Priscilla: ACL had discussion on a recruitment event with different costs based on the size of the company.
   - Graham: announce how many travel grants did each company sponsor?
-- Priscilla: \$168k in main conference sponsorship; this helps keep registration fees down.
+- Priscilla: main conference sponsorship; this helps keep registration fees down.
 Supporting travel grants does not keep all costs down.
 - David: NAACL is not doing particularly well at sponsorship compared to EMNLP.
-- Priscilla: ACL: \$400k; EMNP: \$800k; NAACL: $167k.
-  - Options are: 3-pack, 2-pack.
+- Priscilla: Options are: 3-pack, 2-pack.
   - Priscilla: lots of 2-packs for ACL and EMNLP.
   - One company did a 2-pack at platinum, bu silver for NAACL.
 - Luke: for top level, you have to be able to send a full booth.
 It’s not the money, it’s the people you need to send.